 Taming The Wind

 Wind engineers can employ a variety of methods to improve the wind comfort of the location.
 Some places can be improved with simple vegetation and the addition of baffles.
 Others may require a canopy, which can be difficult to install depending on the structural capacity of a building and what lies underneath it, as supports for the canopy may need to be driven into the ground.
 But to simply increase comfort, small wind baffle elements or temporary canopies can be added.

-Wind comfort criteria have become a focus over the past few years and CPP handles about a few hundred projects per year.
-Globally, these projects number in the several hundreds.
+Wind comfort criteria have become a focus over the past few years and CPP handles several hundred projects per year.
 Different countries will have different levels of demand as these conditions are highly dependent on the meteorology of the location as a windy city will likely be more affected by these concerns.
 A coastal location in the North like New York along the east coast of the United States is much windier compared to Singapore.
-For a country like Singapore situated in the doldrums, its benign wind climate will likely have criteria that encourage breezes to boost pedastrian comfort.
+For a country like Singapore situated in the doldrums, its benign wind climate will likely have criteria that encourage breezes to boost pedestrian comfort.

 Tools Of The Trade

 Wind tunnels, more specifically atmospheric boundary layer wind tunnels are a staple tool in wind engineering.
 They differ from the usual aeronautical wind tunnels used in automotive and aerospace applications as they are specially designed to recreate the atmospheric boundary flow seen by the building in its locality.